 Salmonella Outbreak linked to Moby Dick House of Kabob

 Marler Clark, the food safety lawfirm, has filed the first lawsuit against Moby Dick House of Kabob in the Circuit Court of Arlington, Virginia.
 Marler Clark will be assisted in this suit by the respected local counsel Regan Zambri.
-As of October 9, 2019, the Maryland Department of Health reports that they are aware of twenty seven confirmed cases of Salmonella in people who ate at Moby Dick House of Kabob.
-Eight of the first nine individuals who became ill reported eating at the restaurant, with a commonly consumed item being hummus.
-This restaurant voluntarily suspended the sale of hummus at its Maryland, Virginia, and DC locations.
+As of October 22, 2019, the Maryland Department of Health reports that they are aware of thirty three confirmed cases of Salmonella in people who ate hummus at Moby Dick House of Kabob.
+The cases have been reported since September 10, 2019.

-The Maryland Department of Health has not excluded hummus as a source of the Salmonella outbreak.
-"On Oct.
+Moby Dick House of Kabob voluntarily suspended hummus sales in September, "on Oct.
 4, 2019, MDH's Office of Food Protection approved Moby Dick House of Kabob to resume the manufacturing of hummus.
 Moby Dick House of Kabob is cooperating with MDH during our investigation and is addressing food safety concerns."

 Salmonella cases have been associated with several different Moby Dick House of Kabob locations.
 The Montgomery County Health Department reported to FOX5 that it was aware of five Salmonella cases related to eating hummus form Moby Dick House of Kabob in Bethesda and Germantown.